matteosaponati/matteosaponati.github.io/_pages/research.md

    <a href="https://www.researchgate.net/profile/Matteo-Saponati" target="_blank"><span style="display: inline-block; vertical-align: middle; margin-left: 8px;"><img src="/images/general/rgate_icon.png" alt="Icon" style="width: 2em; height: 2em;"></span></a>
 </p>

-understanding how many small and pretty complex machines - the neurons - communicate and self-assemble is still a fundamental, and beautiful challenge.
-Taking inspiration from their learning and organization principles, we would be able to build novel smart machines that can solve complex problems, and help us progress to a better society.
+understanding how many small complex machines - the neurons - communicate and self-assemble is still a fundamental and beautiful challenge.
+Taking inspiration from their learning and organization principles, we would be able to build novel smart machines that can solve complex problems and help us progress to a better society.
 This sounds pretty exciting to me.
 I try to do this using analytical and numerical tools, within a multidisciplinary approach getting inspiration from physics, theoretical neuroscience, and machine learning.

 ---